Math-Problems-API/back-end/README.md

 ```

+This query returns 10 subtraction problems where the first number is a multiple of 5, the second number is one more than a multiple of 3, and the result is positive.

 Thoughts:
   - Is it possible for GraphQL to "know" what operands are avaiable?
 Currently, the user has to input a "name" property for left/right.
 Possible to have some sort of auto-fill in GraphiQL like for the (static) schema things?